katjanewilson/CausalInference-PhillySchoolDistrict/README.md

 ## Logistic Regression

-Phase 1 began with a visualization and descriptive analysis of the breakdown of teacher strata and retention.
-After that, we analyzed the significance of participation in TIP on retention through a logistic regression.
 Participating in TIP is associated with an increase in the log odd likelihood of retention.
 Specifically, the coefficient was .35, meaning that participating in TIP was associated with a .35 increase in retention.

 ## Causal Analysis